You are here:Home1/Insights2/Frontastic explains: Cloud native

 In the fast-changing digital world, it’s hard to keep up with upcoming technologies, techniques, and software solutions.
 We don’t want marketers, agencies, or developers to lose track and want to provide the knowledge of our highly experienced team to everyone interested.

-In our series “Frontastic explains”, our Technical Writer Catherine sums up the meaning and the impact of the biggest buzzwords of the digital world.
+In our series “Frontastic explains,” our Lead Editor Catherine sums up the meaning and the impact of the biggest buzzwords of the digital world.

 Today’s topic is cloud native.